-We’re a mostly urban parish and when food comes from the shops rather than directly from the fields it’s sometimes easy to forget our dependence.
+We’re a mostly urban parish.
+Food comes from the shops rather than directly from the fields and it’s sometimes easy to forget our dependence.
 Where I grew up it was a rural community near the coast.
 So both rolling green hills and seashore.
 Some years at Harvest Festival there was a plough and bales of hay in church.
 Other years there were fishing nets and a small boat, which we somehow got through the church doors!

 A family reunited

 Four Lanes End Congregational Church near Bury is in the countryside.
 Harvest is one of the few times when people with long family connections to the church return home from wherever they’ve moved to so that they can be together again and catch up.

 It reminds me of the Mooncake or mid-Autumn Festival in China, which is also celebrated today.
 Here they give thanksgiving for the harvest; to pray for longevity and the future; but most of all to just be together as a family, to reunite.